What are varicose veins?

 How successful is treatment of varicose veins?

-Most people believe that varicose veins will always come back.
-One can have the varicose veins treated and then they come back after a few years.
-If the varicose veins are fully treated initially, then the chance of their coming back is approximately 2-3% per annum.
+Most people believe that varicose veins will always come back but this is to be put into perspective.
+Yes, one can have the varicose veins treated and then they may come back after a few years.
+However if the varicose veins are fully treated initially, then the chance of their coming back is approximately 2-3% per annum.
 If they do come back, then they are usually successfully treated by injections.
-As part of the long term management of varicose veins, it is recommended that they be monitored using ultrasound performed yearly, and if there is evidence of recurrence, then it should be investigated and treated appropriately, usually by injections
+As part of the long term management of varicose veins, it is recommended that they be monitored using ultrasound performed yearly, and if there is evidence of recurrence, it should be investigated and treated appropriately, usually by injections.